 All three routes head north from event HQ covering the same 20 miles on quiet, country lanes before the 40 mile route turns off towards the Bradenham feed station – 70 and 100 mile riders continue north, passing through the market town of Swaffham.
 After Swaffham the countryside changes, the roads are wider and straighter and the countryside is more rolling and open.
 The first feed station at West Acre Theatre is after 30 miles – it’s a fantastic venue with plenty of space for bikes and riders, great views and the facilities are first class.

 A few miles after the feed station is one of the longest climbs on the route for both 70 and 100 riders.
-This is where the event photographer set up camp last year and there is every chance he will chose the same spot this year!
 Next village on the route is picturesque Great Massingham with duck ponds, ducks and large village greens, towards the end of the village the 70 mile riders take a right turn, skirt across the top of the old airfield and join the homeward route at West Rudham Common.

 The 100 mile riders continue to head towards the coast and, thanks to a tweak of previous routes, are treated to a fantastic view of Houghton Hall before skirting the estate and continuing coast bound via Bircham and Docking.
 Again the countryside changes in this area and the riders turn right heading due east along the fantastic rolling road which runs parallel to the coast.
 Keep checking to the left and there should be glimpses of the sea to be seen!